The Australian Regenerative Medicine Institute Leadership Advisory Board (ARMILAB)

 Emeritus Professor Claude Bernard

-Emeritus Professor Claude Bernard undertook a Master of Sciences in Microbiology and Immunology in the Faculty of Medicine, Montreal followed by a Doctorate in the same field (1973).
-Claude then completed a Doctorate es Sciences (DSc) d’Etat, University Louis Pasteur, Strasbourg, France (1978).
+After graduating from La Sorbonne, in Paris (1968), Professor Bernard undertook a Master of Sciences in Microbiology and Immunology in the Faculty of Medicine, Montreal and then completed a PhD in the same area of research (1973).
+He furthered his studies by completing a “Doctorat es Sciences d’Etat” at the University Louis Pasteur, Strasbourg, France in 1978.

-He was a Fulbright Scholar with the Department of Neurology at the University College San Francisco (1998-99), and has held the title of Guest Professor at Kuming Medical University, China and the Bayi Brain Hospital, General Hospital of Beijing Military Command, China (2011-14).
+He was a Fulbright Scholar within the Department of Neurology at the University of California, San Francisco (1999), a Distinguish Visiting Professor, Department of Neurology, UCSF, San Francisco (2004) and held the title of Guest Professor at Kunming Medical University (2011-2023), China and the Bayi Brain Hospital, General Hospital of Beijing Military Command, China (2011–2014), and a Senior Visiting Fellow from The Australian Academy of Science, AMRITA Hospital, Kochi, India (2013).

-He was the Interim Deputy-Director of ARMI from May 2016 until April 2018.
+Professor Bernard was the Interim Deputy Director of ARMI between May 2016 and April 2018.

 Professor Peter Currie